 - PEXSI (the Pole EXpansion and Selected Inversion method)

-We expect that related strong libraries will be supported by ELSI in the future, providing electronic structure codes and users with a flexible, customizeable choice of solutions for the central algebraic problems that are often the bottleneck of our simulations.
+We expect that related strong libraries will be supported by ELSI in the future, providing electronic structure codes and users with a flexible, customizable choice of solutions for the central algebraic problems that are often the bottleneck of our simulations.